Dear Nurses

 HYPOVOLEMIC SHOCK

-Hypovolemic Shock (Sessions 9) is a life-threatening emergency.
-Trauma patients
+Hypovolemic Shock is a life threatening emergency.

-commonly experience Hypovolemic Shock.
-Quick management and replacement of
+Quick management and replacement of the fluid loss brings

 Sunday, September 09, 2007